San Jose Earthquakes: Rivalries

 The California Clásico is a rivalry between two Major League Soccer teams, the LA Galaxy and the San Jose Earthquakes, which existed from 1996 to 2005 and was resumed in 2008.
 It is considered to be one of the oldest rivalries in American soccer.
 The rivalry originated from the historical Northern California vs. Southern California sporting and cultural rivalries, as well as from the relative proximity of the cities (about 360 miles apart) which allows rival fans to attend each other's games.
 While there have been several players to play for both teams beforehand, the rivalry intensified after the Anschutz Entertainment Group (owner of the Los Angeles Galaxy) took sole ownership of the San Jose Earthquakes in December 2002.
 The rivalry reached its peak from 2001 to 2005, during which time the Earthquakes and the Galaxy combined to win four MLS Cup titles in a five-year period.
 Both clubs reached MLS Cup 2001, with San Jose posting a 2–1 overtime victory on goals by Landon Donovan and Dwayne DeRosario.

 The Heritage Cup with Seattle Sounders FC was begun in the 2009 MLS season by the respective supporters' groups.
-Any present or future MLS teams that carry on the names of their NASL predecessors are eligible for the Cup, but supporters of the other eligible MLS teams (Portland Timbers and Vancouver Whitecaps) have chosen not to participate.
+Any present or future MLS teams that carry on the names of their NASL predecessors are eligible for the Cup, but supporters of the other eligible MLS teams (Portland Timbers and Vancouver Whitecaps FC) have chosen not to participate.
 San Jose and Seattle have had a rivalry since the NASL.
 However, it did not completely resurface during the 2009 season with fans of both teams viewing other clubs as bigger rivals.
 That season, the first MLS meeting of the teams was not considered for the competition due to the schedule consisting of two games in Seattle and only one in San Jose.
 Seattle won the initial meeting at home 2–0 and the second 2–1.
 The Earthquakes won the inaugural cup on goals scored after a 4–0 home victory on August 2, 2009.

 Support

 Among the supporters' groups affiliated with the Earthquakes are the San Jose Ultras, Club Quake, Soccer Silicon Valley, The Casbah, The Faultline, and Epicentro74.

-An Earthquakes fan was arrested for assaulting a Portland Timbers fan after taunting the group in April 2013.
-The 1906 Ultras responded via Twitter: "arrests issue addressed" and to be "moving beyond the issue" ahead of a travel ban that was lifted by Major League Soccer just days prior.

 Punk musician, Lars Frederiksen is a supporter of the Earthquakes.
 Along with his band, The Old Firm Casuals, he wrote the new anthem and theme song, "Never Say Die", for the club, which was performed as part of the team's rebranding ceremony on January 30, 2014.
 The song features backing vocals by various team members.
 Frederiksen said of the team that they are the most "punk rock" team in the MLS.